A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

-Nucleophilic addition reactions involve the addition of a nucleophile to an electrophile, resulting in the formation of a new carbon-carbon bond.
-The nucleophile attacks the electrophile at its electrophilic site, which is typically a carbon atom with a positive charge or a partial positive charge.
+Nucleophilic addition reactions involve the addition of a nucleophile (an electron-rich species) to an electrophile (an electron-deficient species), resulting in the formation of a new carbon-carbon bond.
+The nucleophile attacks the electrophilic carbon atom, typically a carbonyl carbon (C=O) in aldehydes and ketones, or a carbon atom bearing a leaving group.

 The regioselectivity and stereoselectivity of carbon-carbon bond-forming reactions are important considerations.
-Regioselectivity refers to the preference for the formation of one carbon-carbon bond over another, while stereoselectivity refers to the preference for the formation of one stereoisomer over another.
+Regioselectivity refers to the preference for the formation of one carbon-carbon bond over another, while stereoselectivity refers to the preference for the formation of one stereoisomer (e.g., cis or trans) over another.
+These are influenced by factors such as the steric hindrance of reactants and the reaction conditions.

 Carbon-carbon bond-forming reactions are used in a wide variety of applications, including the synthesis of natural products, pharmaceuticals, and polymers.